 Key Facts

-• RSV is the most common cause of lower respiratory tract infections.
+- RSV is a common cause of lower respiratory tract infections like pneumonia.

 Understanding RSV in Adults